ivan1911/algorithms/README.md

 Alrgorithm collection
 ===

-My own self coded algorithm collection coded on Pythin.
+My own self coded algorithm collection coded on Python.
 Using only wikipeda and not included foreign code.

 Algoritm list: